Automattic/pym-shortcode/docs/readme.md

 ### When would I use a Pym solution versus embed code without using Pym?

 If you're embedding a YouTube video or a SoundCloud audio player, you don't need Pym.js and in fact you would not want to use it.
 To make these commodity types of embeds responsive, you may need to add CSS rules depending on your theme.
-They won't actually work with Pym Shortcode.
+They won't be resized by Pym Shortcode.

 You would want to use Pym for other types of iframe content including tables, charts, and interactive elements.
 For example, news organizations often create data-driven visualizations that are hosted in another application and need to be iframed into their CMS.